-- the development to which consent has been granted has not commenced; and - the applicant surrenders the development consent, or the complying development certificate to the City in the same financial year as the levy was paid.
+- the applicant has applied to the City for the refund in writing within 12 months of paying the contribution for which the refund is sought.
+Refund requests made after 12 months of payment will only be considered in exceptional circumstances; [end of blue bullet point] - the development to which consent has been granted has not commenced; and the applicant surrenders the development consent, or the complying development certificate to the City in the same financial year as within 12 months of when the levy was paid. [end of red bullet points]